The American Chemical Society: A Force for Good

 A Respected Global Scientific Information Provider

-The ACS Publications Division publishes more than 37,000 research papers annually in 41 world-class scientific journals.
+The ACS Publications Division publishes nearly 40,000 research papers annually in 47 world-class, peer-reviewed scientific journals.
 With the introduction of the ACS Journal Archives in 2002, we provide searchable access to more than 450,000 original chemistry articles dating back to 1879.
-In 2009, the Publications Division introduced the ACS Symposium Series Online and the ACS Symposium Series Archives.
-In 2011 ACS Publications and Membership and Scientific Advancement Divisions introduced new programs that expand ACS member access to more than one million articles and book chapters from the most trusted, most cited, most read publications in the chemical and related sciences.
+ACS Publications, in conjunction with the ACS Membership and Scientific Advancement Division, offers our members access to more than one million articles and book chapters from the most trusted, most cited, most read publications in the chemical and related sciences.
 In 2013, ACS Publications introduced a comprehensive program of Open Access Initiatives, consisting of four main components: ACS Central Science, ACS Editor Choice, ACS Author Rewards and ACS AuthorChoice.

 A Resource for Problem Solvers in a Challenging World

 Every year, ACS awards millions of dollars in grants for basic research in petroleum and related fields through the Petroleum Research Fund (PRF).
-Twenty-five researchers, who were recipients of these grants and were originators of transforming scientific work, later went on to become Nobel Laureates.
+Twenty-eight researchers, who were recipients of these grants and originators of transforming scientific work, later went on to become Nobel Laureates.